tera-si/CTF-note-template/README.md

   - login page for some service
     - simple SQLi bypass didn't work
   - nothing unusual in the web source code
+- /dev:
+  - Has a text box that doesn't seem to do anything
 ```